TikaFlow/bash-sql/README.md

 > prototype: sign(`x`)

-Returns the sign of the argument as -1, 0, or 1, depending on whether `X` is negative, zero, or positive.
+Returns the sign of the argument as -1, 0, or 1, depending on whether `x` is negative, zero, or positive.
-Returns NULL if `X` is NULL.
+Returns NULL if `x` is NULL.

 ### sin

 > prototype: sin(`x`)

-Returns the sine of `X`, where `X` is given in radians.
-Returns NULL if `X` is NULL.
+Returns the sine of `x`, where `x` is given in radians.
+Returns NULL if `x` is NULL.

 ### sleep